 Explores historical and conceptual approaches to visual communication ranging from the origins of writing to contemporary trends in art, design and technology.
-Cross-listed with LDRS.
-Formerly: "Image Communication")
+(Formerly: "Image Communication")

 COMM 4317: New Media Production

 Cr.
 3. (3-3-0).
 Prerequisite(s): Junior standing or higher, completion of or concurrent enrollment in COMM 3310 (for COMM majors and minors only)